 Here are some lies they may tell you:

 - "You're not a suspect—just help us understand what happened here and then you can go."

-"If you don't answer my questions, I'll have no choice but to arrest you.
+- "If you don't answer my questions, I'll have no choice but to arrest you.
 Do you want to go to jail?"

-"If you don't answer my questions, I'm going to charge you with resisting arrest."
+- "If you don't answer my questions, I'm going to charge you with resisting arrest."

-"All of your friends have cooperated, and we let them go home.
+- "All of your friends have cooperated, and we let them go home.
 You're the only one left."

-"Good Cop, Bad Cop": "Bad cop" is aggressive and menacing, while "good cop" is nice, friendly, and familiar (frequently the "good cop" will be the one who is the same race and gender as you
+Law enforcement officers can be sneaky, and there are lots of ways they can trick you into talking.
+For example, "Good Cop, Bad Cop", where "Bad cop" is aggressive and menacing, while "good cop" is nice, friendly, and familiar (frequently the "good cop" will be the one who is the same race and gender as you